eladtpro/azure-ai-services-client-side/README.md

 * Active Azure subscription.
 If you don't have an Azure subscription, you can [create one for free](https://azure.microsoft.com/free/cognitive-services/)
 * [Create a Speech resource](https://portal.azure.com/#create/Microsoft.CognitiveServicesSpeechServices) in the Azure portal.
 * [Create a Translator resource](https://portal.azure.com/#create/Microsoft.CognitiveServicesTextTranslation) in the Azure portal.
-* [create a Language resource](https://portal.azure.com/#create/Microsoft.CognitiveServicesTextAnalytics) in the Azure portal
+* [Create a Language resource](https://portal.azure.com/#create/Microsoft.CognitiveServicesTextAnalytics) in the Azure portal
 * [Create a Container Registry](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal?tabs=azure-cli) in the Azure portal.
 * Create Azure Web PubSub for Socket.IO resource using [this guide](https://learn.microsoft.com/en-us/azure/azure-web-pubsub/socketio-quickstart)